Skip to content

 New account details

-I reorganized account details by user intent: what matters now, what users can act on, and what's secondary.
-That made comparison and decision-making faster on mobile.
+I grouped account details by intent: what matters now, what users can act on, and what's secondary.
+That made comparison faster on mobile.

 Old transaction details